Here you'll find answers to frequently asked questions we receive regarding the recruitment process of State Troopers.

 Can I improve my rank number?

-For example, the veteran’s preference clause allows candidates who have qualifying military service to receive a two-point addition to their passing test score.
+For example, the veteran’s preference clause allows candidates with qualifying military service to receive a two-point addition to their passing test score.
 Whereas two points have been awarded already to candidates with Veteran status on the list, candidates who have yet to qualify for veteran’s preference may apply for it as long as the list is active.
 For candidates who will qualify for veteran’s preference points in the future, the two-point addition to their scores will improve their rank number.

 Are veterans treated differently from disabled veterans for State Police selection?